 The Chair provides a letter with a brief summary of the senior instructor’s performance and PUEC assessment if a PUEC was formed, and a report of the department’s vote.

-For successful evaluation of teaching, an instructor rank faculty member must be found to have a record of teaching that can be judged to be Superior or better.
-Operationally, Superior is a standard that exceeds a finding of Meritorious teaching but is less comprehensive than the College's standard definition of teaching Excellence.
-Meritorious teaching can be defined as acceptable to good FCQ instructor and course scores, positive peer reviews of classroom teaching, clear syllabi, and patterns of workload and grading that are within the norms for the unit.
+For successful evaluation of teaching, an instructor rank faculty member must be found to have a record of teaching that can be judged to be ‘highly effective’ or better.
+Operationally, highly effective is a standard that exceeds a finding of Meritorious.
+Meritorious teaching can be defined as acceptable FCQ scores, positive peer reviews of classroom teaching, clear syllabi, and patterns of workload and grading that are within the norms for the unit.
 If mentoring students is excepted, a meritorious teacher will have a steady record of mentoring over their appointment period.
 The same requirements for multiple measures of teaching accomplishments as applied to tenure stream faculty members shall apply to instructor rank faculty members.

-To exhibit Superior teaching, a dossier should document the characteristics of meritorious teaching described above.
-In addition, we can expect to see good to excellent FCQ instructor, course, workload, and grading ratings, evidence of creative teaching exhibited either through pedagogical innovation or creative use of content.
-Incorporation of service learning, community service, or professional application components into a course may also indicate aspects of superior teaching, as might evidence of learning through pre-and post-testing.
+To exhibit highly effective teaching, a dossier should document the characteristics of meritorious teaching described above.
+In addition, we can expect to see feedback on FCQs that indicates success and evidence of creative teaching exhibited either through pedagogical innovation or creative use of content.
+Incorporation of service learning, community service, or professional application components into a course may also indicate aspects of highly effective teaching, as might evidence of learning through pre-and post-testing.
 There should be evidence that the candidate actively stays current in his or her content and employs effective pedagogy.
 This may be meetings, using or developing contemporary pedagogical materials, participating in and applying the results of pedagogical research, or consulting.
-If mentoring students is expected, a superior teaching will have a steady record of mention students who complete honors thesis or research/creative work projects or who otherwise exhibit documented benefit from the mentoring experience.
+If mentoring students is expected, a highly effective rating will have a steady record of mentoring students who complete honors theses or research/creative work projects or who otherwise exhibit documented benefit from the mentoring experience.